ITSTIME1/android_opensource_project/README.md

-# What It has skils ?
+# What have It skils ?
 These repository is "basic level" so basically I used it in combination.
 Each other has flow annotation so if you want to know these flow.
 I recommed you to read all.